yugabyte/yugabyte-db/docs/content/v2.8/quick-start/build-apps/java/ysql-yb-jdbc.md

 ## Explore the driver

-Learn more about the [Yugabyte JDBC driver](/preview/integrations/jdbc-driver) and explore the [demo apps](https://github.com/yugabyte/pgjdbc/tree/master/examples) to understand the driver's features in depth.
+Learn more about the [YugabyteDB JDBC driver](/preview/reference/drivers/java/yugabyte-jdbc-reference/) and explore the [demo apps](https://github.com/yugabyte/pgjdbc/tree/master/examples) to understand the driver's features in depth.